SPARTA

 Binauraliser

-This plug-in was developed by Leo McCormack and Archontis Politis.
+Developers: Leo McCormack and Archontis Politis.

 BinauraliserNF

-This plug-in mirrors has the functionality of the Binauraliser, with the addition of proximity filtering which reproduces the binaural effects of nearby sound sources.
-The implementation follows a shelving filter scheme as described in [15].
+This plug-in mirrors the functionality of the Binauraliser, with the addition of proximity filtering which reproduces the binaural effects of nearby sound sources.
+The implementation follows a shelving filter scheme described in [15].

-This plug-in was developed by Michael McCrea, Leo McCormack, and Sebastian Schlecht.
+Developers: Michael McCrea, Leo McCormack, and Sebastian Schlecht.

 Decorrelator

-A simple multi-channel signal decorrelator (up to 64 channels) based on randomised time-frequency delays and cascaded all-pass filters.
+A simple multi-channel signal decorrelator (up to 128 channels) based on randomised time-frequency delays and cascaded all-pass filters.

 DirASS